jstiff/notes_from_learning/CS_Lectures/computation/NFA.md

 DFA can be easily written as a switch statment.

 Regular Expressions can easily be converted into NFA...
 By implementing the 'Thompson Construction'.
+We can convert an arbitrary NFA into a DFA (though the DFA may in general be exponentially larger than the NFA).
+The intuition is that we make a DFA that simulates all possible executions of the NFA.

 In Scanners we write regular expressions to represent the valid tokens in a language....then we write an NFA using the Thompson construction and then take that NFA and convert it into a DFA with the Subset construction.
 We want to end up with a DFA becuase it is easier to code.